 In this post, we’ll explore the definition and purpose of an executive summary as well as how it differs from a cover letter.
 Then we’ll cover best practices to keep in mind when composing your document.
 Finally, I’ll offer an RFP executive summary example and template for inspiration to help you get started.

-- RFP executive summary example and template
+Download the RFP executive summary template here.

 Executive summary basics

 What is an RFP executive summary?